The Wife of Bath's Tale: The Queen's Law

 The Wife of Bath's Tale reverses the medieval roles of men and women (especially regarding legal power), and it also suggests a theme of feminist coalition-building.
 Appointed as sovereign and judge over the convicted knight, the Queen holds a type of power given to men in the world outside the tale.
-She has power as judge over the knight's life.
+She has power, as judge over the knight's life.
 Author Emma Lipton writes that the Queen uses this power to move from a liberal court to an educational court.
-In this sense the court is moving beyond punishment for the offense, and it now puts a meaning behind the offense, tying it to consequences.
-In the tale, the Queen is a figurehead for a feminist movement within a society that looks much like the misogynistic world in which the Canterbury Tales are told.
-From this tale's feminist notion that the Queen leads, women are empowered rather than objectified.
+In this sense, the court is moving beyond punishment for the offense, and it, now, puts a meaning behind the offense, tying it to consequences.
+In the tale, the Queen is a figurehead for a feminist movement, within a society that looks much like the misogynistic world in which the Canterbury Tales are told.
+From this tale's feminist notion that the Queen leads, women are empowered, rather than objectified.
 The effect of feminist coalition-building can be seen through the knight.
 As a consequence for the knight's sexual assault against the maiden, when the old woman asks the Queen to allow the knight to marry her, the Queen grants it.
 This shows support for the broader female community's commitment to education in female values.
-In response to this fate, the knight begs the court and the Queen to undo his sentence, offering all his wealth and power: "Take all my goods and let my body go," which the Queen does not allow.
-The knight's lack of agency in this scene demonstrates a role reversal, according to Carissa Harris, in juxtaposition to women's lack of agency in situations of rape.
+In response to this fate, the knight begs the court and the Queen to undo his sentence, offering all his wealth and power: "Take all my goods, and let my body go," which the Queen does not allow.
+The knight's lack of agency, in this scene, demonstrates a role reversal, according to Carissa Harris, in juxtaposition to women's lack of agency in situations of rape.

 Adaptations

+In the 15th-century poem The Wedding of Sir Gawain and Dame Ragnelle, Arthur's nephew Gawain goes on a nearly identical quest to discover what women truly want, after he errs in a land dispute.
+It is theorized that the author of the Wedding had consulted, and was responding to and elaborating on, Chaucer's "Wife of Bath's Tale."

-Pasolini adapted the prologue of this tale in his film The Canterbury Tales.
+Pier Paolo Pasolini adapted the prologue of this tale in his film The Canterbury Tales (1972).
 Laura Betti plays the wife of Bath and Tom Baker plays her fifth husband.

-Zadie Smith adapted and updated the prologue and story for the Kiln Theatre in Kilburn in 2019 as "The Wife of Willesden", with a running from November 2021 to January 2022.
+Zadie Smith adapted and updated the prologue and story for the Kiln Theatre in Kilburn in 2019 as The Wife of Willesden, a play which ran from November 2021 to January 2022.

-Karen Brookes has written a book based on the tale: The Good Wife of Bath, as has Chaucer scholar Marion Turner: The Wife of Bath: A Biography.
+The Wife of Bath's Prologue has been adapted by Karen Brooks as The Good Wife of Bath (2021) and by Chaucer scholar Marion Turner as The Wife of Bath: A Biography (2023).